r0d3r1ch25/kubeflow-demo/README.md

 - **Namespace Isolation** - Separate namespaces for Kubeflow and monitoring
 - **No Hardcoded Passwords** - Credentials managed through Kubernetes secrets

-To change MinIO passwords, update only the base64 values in `k8s/storage/minio-secret.yaml`.

 ## 💡 Use Cases